Adam Lucas: Swimming career

-Lucas qualified for the men's 200 m individual medley at the 2004 Summer Olympics in Athens, by clearing a FINA A-standard entry time of 2:01.94 from the Olympic trials in Sydney.
-He challenged seven other swimmers on the seventh heat, including top medal favorite Michael Phelps.
+Lucas qualified for the men's 200 m individual medley at the 2004 Summer Olympics in Athens, by clearing a FINA A-standard entry time of 2:01.94 from the 2004 Olympic trials in Sydney.
+At the Athens OIympics he challenged seven other swimmers on the seventh heat, including top medal favourite Michael Phelps.
 Lucas raced to seventh place by 0.37 of a second behind three-time Olympian Tamás Kerékjártó of Hungary in 2:02.12, but missed the semifinals by a hundredth of a second (0.01), as he placed seventeenth overall in the preliminaries.

+After the 2004 Olympic Games, Lucas represented Australia at the 2004 World Short Course Championships in Indianapolis, USA.
+Lucas finished 5th in the final of the 400 IM in a time of 4:10.45, and 5th in the final of the 200 IM with a time of 1:57.83, Lucas was also a member of the silver medal winning 4x200m Freestyle Relay team swimming the heats for Australia.

+At 2005 World Championship trials in Sydney, Australia, Lucas won five national titles winning the individual medley double with gold in the 200 IM (2:00.98) and 400 IM (4:18.49), and with his West Coast Swimming Club team mates took out the relay treble and won the 4x100m Freestyle relay, 4x200m Freestyle relay and 4x100m Individual Medal relay breaking the Australian club record for the medley relay in a time of 3:41.67.

-At the 2005 FINA World Championships in Montreal, Canada, Lucas rebounded another loss by missing the final of the 200 m individual medley, but urged to break a 2:02 barrier in 2:01.99.
+At the 2005 FINA World Championships in Montreal, Canada, Lucas qualified for the semi-finals of the 200 IM finishing 9th with a time of 2:01.99.
+Lucas was also a member of the bronze medal winning 4x200m Freestyle relay swimming the heats for Australia.

 Lucas sought his bid to qualify for the 2008 Summer Olympics in Beijing.
-He finished second behind Leith Brodie in 2:01.84 at the Olympic trials, but failed to attain a FINA A-cut of 2:01.40, just 0.34 of a second short of his entry time.
+At the 2008 Australian Olympic Trials he finished second behind Leith Brodie in 2:01.84, but failed to attain a FINA A-cut of 2:01.40.
+Lucas also finished second in the 400 IM in 4:19.07 but was also outside the FINA A-cut off qualifying time.
 On the same year, Lucas was honoured for his "Speedo Services to the Australian Swimming Team" at the Telstra Swimmer of the Year Awards in Sydney, following his retirement from the sport.

 In 2011, Lucas was inducted into the Western Australian Amateur Swimming Association's Hall of Fame.